tenpy/tenpy/doc/intro/logging.rst

         to_stdout:     # nothing in yaml -> None in python => no logging to stdout
         to_file: INFO
         logger_levels:
-            tenpy.tools.params : WARNING  # suppres INFO/DEBUG output for any logging of parameters
+            tenpy.tools.params : WARNING  # suppress INFO/DEBUG output for any logging of parameters

 Of course, you can also explicitly call the :func:`~tenpy.tools.misc.setup_logging` yourself, if you don't use the `Simulation` classes::